 Tax payment extension at the Dutch Tax and Customs Administration

-Request a tax payment extension for more than €20,000If you want to request the extra postponement for a total tax debt of over €20,000, you must send a letter to the Dutch Tax and Customs Administration.
-In the letter, you provide information about the impact of the corona crisis on your company and enclose a statement from a third-party expert.
+Request a tax payment extension for more than €20,000If you want to request the extra postponement for a total tax debt of over €20,000, you must send additional information to the Dutch Tax and Customs Administration.
+You provide information about the impact of the corona crisis on your company and enclose a statement from a third-party expert.
 A third-party expert is someone from outside your organisation who declares that you have payment problems of due to the corona crisis.
 Your tax advisor or accountant are examples of third-party experts.

 Request an extra payment extensionRead how to request the extra extension on Belastingdienst.nl (in Dutch).